Sure Dividend

 Dividend Kings In Focus: Stanley Black & Decker

 Companies with long track records of dividend growth are among our favorite stocks.
-This is because long dividend growth streaks demonstrate a company’s ability to increase its distributions through a recession.
+Long dividend growth streaks demonstrate a company’s ability to increase its distributions during a recession.

-The income needs of investors don’t disappear during recessions, so they have to be as confident as possible that their investments will continue to raise dividends.
+Investors’ income needs don’t disappear during recessions, so they have to be as confident as possible that their investments will continue to pay dividends.

 You can also download an Excel spreadsheet with the full list of Dividend Kings (plus important metrics such as price-to-earnings ratios and dividend yields) by clicking on the link below:

-This milestone is impressive for any company, but even more so for those that are extremely sensitive to the conditions of the economy.
+This milestone is impressive for any company, but it is even more so for those that are extremely sensitive to economic conditions.

 One of the more cyclical Dividend Kings is Stanley Black & Decker (SWK).